 The main job of Vitamin B1 is to aid in the transformation of carbohydrates into energy.
 Today’s diet is filled with carbohydrates, and a lot of people have vitamin B1 deficiency, this is why a lot of people with extra fat deposits tend to be tired all day long, their body is working extra hard converting carbohydrates into energy.
 Vitamin B1 is also called thiamine and it is usually found in different types of meat and in several nuts and seeds.

 In addition to aiding the transformation of carbohydrates into energy, this vitamin also aids the heart in different ways, making it healthier.
+Every prepper should have a full pantry in order to have plenty of vitamins and minerals from different sources, for more information check out my recent article Preppers pantry ( In 15 Easy Steps ).

 The main job of Vitamin B2 is to help with the production of red blood cells, as these cells are extremely important for the well being of the human body, a Vitamin B2 deficiency can lead to several health-related problems.
 Vitamin B2 is also called riboflavin, and it works hand in hand with other vitamin B’s thus keeping the entire human body healthy.
-You can find vitamin B2 in dairy products, eggs, meats, whole grains, and in green vegetables.
+You can find vitamin B2 in dairy products, eggs, meats, whole grains, and green vegetables.

 The main job of Vitamin B3 is to keep your skin healthy, in addition to this it also aids in keeping your nerves healthy.
 Vitamin B3 is also called niacin, and it can be found in eggs, whole grains, fish, avocado, and in some lean meats.
 A lot of people having Vitamin B3 deficiency will have a fairly pale skin, almost looking like they are constantly sick.